-St. Patrick Parish School of Religion (PSR) provides religious instruction and formation in the Catholic faith tradition to students of St. Patrick Parish attending public and non-Catholic private schools in grades first through eighth.
+St. Patrick Parish School of Religion (PSR) provides religious instruction and formation in the Catholic faith tradition to students attending public and non-Catholic private schools in grades first through eighth.

 PSR ENROLLMENT IS NOW OPEN!

-Please register before June 1, 2021, to ensure that we have enough books and that there is class availability.
+Please register as soon as possible to ensure that we have enough books and that there is class availability.

 Go to https://stpatrick.psrenroll.com/ and create a family portal.
 You will be able to register for classes during this process.
 In the future, you will be able to log in and update your information and register for upcoming school years without filling out another form!
 Note: If you are eligible for the multiple student discount, you need to register ALL students at once or the website will not recognize them as siblings.